XingchenCedricXu/xingchencedricxu.github.io/_pages/about.md

 Before my PhD career, I studied Information Management and Information Systems at School of Economics and Mangament, Tsinghua University.
 I was glad to cultivate research skills under the guidance of Professor [Kevin Hong](http://kevinhong.me/) and Professor [Bo Li](https://www.sem.tsinghua.edu.cn/en/info/1233/6986.htm) during that period.

-*“Remebering that you are going to die is the best way I know to avoid the trap of thinking that you have something to lose.” —— Steve Jobs@Stanford, 2005*
+*“Remembering that you are going to die is the best way I know to avoid the trap of thinking you have something to lose” —— Steve Jobs@Stanford, 2005*